scott-anderson-wc/cs210pub/reading/accessibility.md

 ## Labels for Form Controls

 Each form control (input element, such as a text input or a menu) needs to have a label.
+It can be tempting to omit the labels when you have placeholders and such, but labels are necessary.

 ## Avoid Color